-25 weeks pregnant seems like just one week further down the road from 24 weeks but each week there are so many changes just like when you first were pregnant.
+25 weeks pregnant seems like just one week further down the road from 24 weeks, but each week there are so many changes, just like when you were first pregnant.
 Do you remember back then?
-Goodness your baby and body was changing at the speed of light in the first 16 weeks.
-When those 16 weeks were finished you still couldn’t feel your baby move, you still felt fat rather than pregnant and morning sickness has just passed.
+In the first 16 weeks, your baby and body was changing at the speed of light.
+When those 16 weeks were finished, you still couldn’t feel your baby move, you still felt fat rather than pregnant and morning sickness had just passed.

-The last 15 weeks now is another growth spurt of your baby … it’s all growth!
-Between 25 weeks pregnant and 40 weeks pregnant your baby will put on increasingly more weight, fat and size … causing your uterus to have huge growth.
+The last 15 weeks now is another growth spurt of your baby.
+Between 25 weeks pregnant and 40 weeks pregnant your baby will put on increasingly more weight, causing your uterus to have huge growth.

-Read these two great posts … very different!
-We’ll address or point out stuff in these to websites that interest us, highlight how Birthing Better skills add a whole new dimension in the conversation about pregnancy and childbirth.
+We’ve found two very different but very helpful posts on the topic.
+We’ll address or point out information in these that we think will interest you and highlight how Birthing Better skills add a whole new dimension in the conversation about pregnancy and childbirth.

 Talks about Kegel/Pelvic Floor exercises.
-We’ll discuss this.
+We’ll discuss this further.

 Pretty general conversation.
 Nothing we’ll discuss from this post.